 Using such services is also outlawed in some countries.
 Often because they offer anonymity, privacy, and encryption, some claim to work in these places, though.
 However, it’s a risk that you may not be willing to take since associated punishments can often be quite harsh.

 Lastly, some online services have a system to detect the use of VPNs.
 If they think someone is connecting via a VPN, they can block access.
 Netflix is one such service that goes out of its way to block access to those using a virtual private network.

 How to get a VPN: Our recommendations

-We’ve looked at a few reasons why you should use a VPN, It’s between ExpressVPN and NordVPN for the top spot for me and many users.
-Nord boasts a truly impressive number of servers and has a lot more security features.
+We’ve looked at a few reasons why you should use a VPN, and it’s between ExpressVPN and NordVPN for the top spot for me and many users.
+Nord boasts an awe-inspiring number of servers and has a lot more security features.
 It’s also one of the cheapest you can get, while ExpressVPN is one of the more expensive options around.
-The reason ExpressVPN is my go-to choice though is that I get better speeds with it.
+The reason ExpressVPN is my go-to choice, though, is that I get better speeds with it.
 However, your personal experience may vary.

-We recommend a lot more fantastic options in our roundups of the best VPN services you can get, along with some equally good but more affordable choices.
-I don’t recommend free VPNs for long-term use, because there’s a lot they can do with your data.
-However, there are some good free options that will get the job done in a pinch.
+We recommend many more fantastic options in our roundups of the best VPN services you can get, along with some equally good but more affordable choices.
+I don’t recommend free VPNs for long-term use because there’s a lot they can do with your data.
+However, some good free options will get the job done in a pinch.